rob040/LEDmatrixClock/README.md

 * Wemos D1 Mini ESP8266: https://amzn.to/3tMl81U
 * LED Dot Matrix Module: https://amzn.to/2HtnQlD

-Note: Using the links provided here help to support these types of projects.
+Note: Using the links provided here help to support [Qrome](https://github.com/Qrome) for his efforts.
 Thank you for the support.

 ## Wiring for the Wemos D1 Mini to the LED Dot Matrix Display